-Should organ donors be asked if they are religious?Watch
+Should organ donors be asked if they are religious?Watch this thread

 The question aims to reassure people that donation can take place in line with their faith or beliefs.
 It is hoped the measure can help to boost the low proportion of donors from black and Asian backgrounds.
 Research has found religious and cultural beliefs are the main barrier to organ donation in these communities.

 Last year, 42% of black and Asian families agreed to donate their relative's organs, compared with 66% of families from the overall population.
 More than a third of patients waiting for a kidney transplant are from black, Asian and other minority ethnic communities and often their best chance of a match will come from someone of the same ethnic background.